 Naples is one of Italy’s largest, oldest, and most colourful cities, and like any Italian city, it’s full to bursting of centuries-old art.
-From its UNESCO-heritage-labelled Centro Storico, to the stunning hilltop monastery Certosa di San Martino, the city is generously sprinkled with palaces, churches and grand houses – and each is coated from top to bottom with gorgeous frescoes, murals and mosaics.
+From its UNESCO-heritage-labelled Centro Storico, to the stunning hilltop monastery Certosa di San Martino, the city streets are generously sprinkled with palaces, churches and grand houses – and each is coated from top to bottom with gorgeous frescoes, murals, art and mosaics.

 Yep, when those Baroque and Renaissance architects were putting together their designs, they didn’t hold back.
 Not for them a nice, inoffensive lick of magnolia Dulux throughout – their walls had to be bling.
 As bling as possible.